 "That gives me only an hour," Page murmured, with a glance at the clock.
 But her thoughts were not as docile as her words.
-She could not go away and desert Lynn, that was plain.
+She could not go away

-The instant Flora was gone Page ran down through the infinite convolutions of halls and stairs and pasvolutions of halls and stairs and passages, and out upon the terrace.
+The instant Flora was gone Page ran down through the infinite convolutions of halls and stairs and passages, and out upon the terrace.